colejohnson66/UniProg/README.md

 #### Latches / MOSFET Drivers

-In addition to the eight DAC/op-amp combos, each pin driver board contains two 8-bit latches and 16 MOSFET drivers.
+In addition to the four DAC/op-amp combos, each pin driver board contains an 8-bit latch and eight MOSFET drivers.
 One latch controls the VPP MOSFET drivers, while the other controls the GND MOSFET drivers.
 When the VPP MOSFET is turned on, the voltage from the DAC/op-amp combo will be routed to the pin.
 If the GND MOSFET is turned on instead, the pin on the ICUT (IC under test) will be connected to ground.